airton/video-destacado/readme.txt

 Vídeo Destacado is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-Nome do teu Plugin is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of
+Vídeo Destacado is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of
 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
-You should have received a copy of the GNU General Public License along with Nome do teu Plugin.
+You should have received a copy of the GNU General Public License along with Vídeo Destacado.
 If not, see <http://www.gnu.org/licenses/>.

 == Support ==

 * Site [Site](http://www.airtonvancin.com/)
 * Twitter [Twitter](https://twitter.com/airtonvancin)
 * GitHub [Github](https://github.com/airton/video-destacado)

-== Upgrade Notice ==
-= 1.7.2 =
-* Revamped Description section in readme.txt for clarity
-* Normalized readme.txt to WordPress plugin readme standard
-* Removed duplicate Changelog section